Arie Luyendyk Jr. and Lauren Burnham Are Officially Home Owners

 "From the minute I walked into this house," Burnham added, "I had a good feeling."

 The house features four bedrooms, four bathrooms and a big yard for the couple's two dogs.
 The reality stars plan to marry in January, though their wedding will not be televised.
 In the meantime, the bride-to-be hopes to get her real estate license so she can go into business with her fiancé.
-"Arizona has been a really easy adjustment for me as I've moved around my whole life," Burnham, who left her parents' place in Virginia and relocated to Arizona, told Us Weekly.
+"Arizona has been a really easy adjustment for me as I've moved around my whole life," Burnham, who lived in Texas for a year before relocating to Arizona, told Us Weekly.
 "I've been making friends and trying to get settled in, but we really haven't been here all that long yet.
 It has been fun exploring the area, and Arie is a really good tour guide, so that helps."

 Luyendyk and Burnham plan to wed in Maui, Hawaii, at the Haiku Mill.
 "I think if we could get married tomorrow, we would," she said on The View in May.
 "We're just really happy with each other and we vibe well together.
 We're best friends, so we're just ready for that next step."